 Wow, Wow, Wow!

-As it turned out, that was probably the last quiet, and uncomplicated hours we had, for the next five days.
+But it turned out, that was probably the last quiet, and uncomplicated hours we had, for the next several days.

 Learning Curve - Teenagers

-I looked and the RV door was still partially open and the Fridge didn't close itself so it was open also.
+I looked over and the RV door was still partially open and the Fridge door doesn't close itself, so it was also open.

-I closed the Fridge door, and then walked over to the RV door to close it.
+I walked over and closed the Fridge door, and then I walked over to the RV door to close it.
 After I closed the RV door, I turned and .....they were standing in front of the Fridge again, with the door open.

 They were just staring at it's contents, like a pair of starving Wolves looking at young Sheep, deciding on what to attack first.